 Google does the heavy lifting here, keeping track of the category as the teacher grades individual assignments.
-There are control options here for how much a student can see of their grades.
+Control options here allow how much a student can see of their grades.

 Should I use Google Classroom?

-If you want to utilize a ready-made learning platform that's extremely simple to set up and use, works across lots of devices and integrates with other tools, then Google Classroom could be for you.
+If you want to utilize a ready-made learning platform that's extremely simple to navigate, works across numerous devices, and integrates with other tools, then Google Classroom could be for you.
 It's simply one of the easiest ways to transition online, since many teachers and students will own the hardware to get up and running and the school won't have to worry about IT support.

 For teachers, this is a minimal way to plan and carry out lesson resource sharing, assignments, and grading.
 Everything is clearly displayed and easily accessible across multiple devices.
 There's even Google Hangouts support for live video interactions with the class.

-What this is not is a competitor for full LMS offerings likes Blackboard, D2L Brightspace, Moodle or Instructure Canvas.
+What this is not is a competitor for full LMS offerings such as Blackboard, D2L Brightspace, Moodle, or Instructure Canvas.
 It's more like Schoology or Edmodo, which are also free to use.

-At its simplest Google Classroom is the face of G Suite for Education, pulling it all together in one place for easier and quicker use of the various Google tools.
-While this is a great way to get teaching online, especially in a rush, it's not a full classroom replacement.
-But if you've got no budget or infrastructure it's hard to beat.
+At its simplest Google Classroom is the face of Google Workspace for Education, pulling it all together in one place for easier and quicker use of the various Google tools.
+While this is a great way to get teaching online, especially in a pinch, it's not a full classroom replacement.
+But if you've got no budget or infrastructure, it's hard to beat.